zadium/parachute/README.md

 #### Target

 * Import it with Textures, use good physic shape, midium is good, we need to collide
+* use LOD for all like above to see it from far
 * Remove basic Texture, make it glow, light, shininss, colors as you like
 * Upload script ParachuteTarget.lsl into to it
 * Copy it